 4. What should I expect from the passing criteria of the CFP Exam?

-Passing criteria for earning your CFP designation involves more than just acing your test; it includes meeting continuing education standards and fulfilling transcript review processes too.
+Passing criteria for earning your CFP designation involves more than acing the test; it includes meeting continuing education standards and completing the transcript review process too.

 5. Does gaining my CFP designation require work experience?

-Yes, either professional experience or apprenticeship experience meets additional requirements needed alongside academic completion to earn your Certified Financial Planner (CFP) designation.
+Yes.
+Either professional experience or apprenticeship experience meets the additional requirements needed alongside academic completion to earn your Certified Financial Planner (CFP) designation.